projectcapsule/capsule/docs/content/general/tutorial.md

 Alice started the name of the namespace prepended by the name of the tenant: this is not a strict requirement but it is highly suggested because it is likely that many different tenants would like to call their namespaces `production`, `test`, or `demo`, etc.

-The enforcement of this naming convention is optional and can be controlled by the cluster administrator with the `--force-tenant-prefix` option as an argument of the Capsule controller.
+The enforcement of this naming convention is optional and can be controlled by the cluster administrator with the `spec.forceTenantPrefix` option for the loaded `CapsuleConfiguration`.

+> For more information, please, refer to the [`CapsuleConfiguration` API CRD](https://capsule.clastix.io/docs/general/crds-apis/#capsuleconfigurationspec-1).

 Alice can deploy any resource in any of the namespaces